-The newest members to join the ranks of international ice hockey's greatest legends will be announced today as the IIHF unveils the Hall of Fame Class of 2020.
+The newest members to join the ranks of international ice hockey's greatest legends have been announced, as the IIHF has unveiled the Hall of Fame Class of 2020.

 The members of the 2020 Induction Class will include five Players and one Builder, as well as the winners of the Richard “Bibi” Torriani Award and the Paul Loicq Award.

 They will be honoured at a special induction ceremony in Zurich, Switzerland on 24 May, the final day of the 2020 IIHF Ice Hockey World Championship.

 They called him “Captain Canada,” and for good reason.
 Ryan Smyth wore the “C” for his country at the World Championship more than any other player in tournament history.
 He played more World Championship games than any Canadian – 61 – and was captain for a record 39.

 Smyth has the distinction of having won gold for Canada at five of the most prestigious international tournaments: the World Junior Championship (1995), World Championship (2003, 2004), Olympics (2002), World Cup (2004), and Spengler Cup (2012, as captain).

 Smyth’s love of the game was infectious.
 He was never the biggest or the strongest, never the most graceful skater or the player with the hardest shot.
 But he was the fiercest competitor, and he had the biggest heart.
 He didn’t just love to play; he loved to win.
 His effective play and emotional commitment to his team inspired those around to him to play their best.

 After four years in the WHL with Moose Jaw (1991-95), Smyth made his NHL debut with the Edmonton Oilers on January 22, 1995.
 It was the start of a career that saw him play more than 1,000 games with the Oilers in an NHL career that lasted 19 seasons with four teams.